-In August 2007, the Company, together with Vivant Energy Corporation (VEC) of the Garcia Group, signed a MOA with Global Business Power Corporation (Global Power) of the Metrobank group for the construction and operation of a 3x82- MW coal-fired power plant in Toledo City, Cebu (Cebu Coal Project).
-The Company and the Garcia Group formed Abovant Holdings, Inc. (Abovant) as the investment vehicle of their 44% equity interest in Cebu Energy Development Corporation (Cebu Energy), the project company of the Cebu Coal Project.
+In August 2007, the Company, together with Vivant Energy Corporation (VEC), signed a MOA with Global Business Power Corporation (Global Power) of the Metrobank group for the construction and operation of a 3x82-MW coal- fired power plant in Toledo City, Cebu ("Cebu Coal Project").
+TPI and Vivant Integrated Generation Corporation (VIGC) thereafter formed Abovant Holdings, Inc. (Abovant) as the investment vehicle of their 44% equity interest in Cebu Energy Development Corporation (Cebu Energy), the project company of the Cebu Coal Project.
 AboitizPower owns 60% equity interest in Abovant and effectively holds a 26.4% beneficial interest in Cebu Energy.

 On November 15, 2007, AboitizPower closed the purchase of the 34% equity ownership in STEAG State Power Inc. (STEAG Power), owner and operator of a 232-MW coal-fired power plant located in PHIVIDEC Industrial Estate in Misamis Oriental, Northern Mindanao.
-The Company won the competitive bid to buy the 34% equity from Evonik Steag GmbH (formerly known as Steag GmbH) in August 2007.
+The Company won the competitive bid to buy the 34% equity in STEAG Power from Evonik Steag GmbH (formerly known as Steag GmbH) in August 2007.
 The total purchase price for the 34% equity in STEAG Power is US\$102 mn, inclusive of interests.

-On November 28, 2007, SN Aboitiz Power-Benguet, Inc. (SN Aboitiz Power-Benguet), the consortium between AboitizPower and SN Power Group, submitted the highest bid for the Ambuklao-Binga Hydroelectric Power Complex which consists of the 75-MW Ambuklao hydroelectric power plant (HEPP) located in Bokod, Benguet and the 100-MW Binga hydroelectric power plant located in Itogon, Benguet.
+On November 28, 2007, SN Aboitiz Power-Benguet, Inc. (SN Aboitiz Power-Benguet), the consortium between AboitizPower and SN Power AS of Norway, submitted the highest bid for the Ambuklao-Binga Hydroelectric Power Complex, then consisting of the 75-MW Ambuklao hydroelectric power plant (HEPP) located in Bokod, Benguet and the 100-MW Binga hydroelectric power plant located in Itogon, Benguet.
 The price offered was US\$325 mn.

-In 2007, AboitizPower entered into an agreement to buy the 20% equity of Team Philippines in SEZ for ₱92 mn.
-Together with the 35% equity in SEZ of AboitizPower's Subsidiary, Davao Light, this acquisition brought AboitizPower's total equity in SEZ to 100%.
+In 2007, AboitizPower entered into an agreement to buy the 20% equity of Team Philippines Industrial Power II Corporation (formerly: Mirant (Phils.)
+Industrial Power II Corp.)
+(Team Philippines) in SEZ for \$\frac{1}{2}\$92 mn.
+Together with Davao Light's 35% equity in SEZ, this acquisition brought AboitizPower's total equity in SEZ to 100%.